-An interesting feature of this example is that the Nash export tariff is positive.
-This feature may be surprising given the optimal export subsidy result in Proposition 6, but it can be readily interpreted in light of the complementary relationship between import and export tariffs identified in Proposition 7.
-Intuitively, when the home country has a positive import tariff in place, as it does here, it has an enhanced incentive to use an export tariff, since the resulting expansion in the foreign country's export value then generates import tariff revenue for the home country.
-Bagwell and Staiger (2012b) show generally that the Nash import and export tariffs are both positive in the Cournot delocation model and interpret their finding in terms of this complementary relationship between import and export tariffs.
+&lt;sup>44Interestingly, the Nash export tariff is positive.
+This may be surprising given the optimal export subsidy result in Proposition 6, but it can be readily interpreted in light of the complementary relationship between import and export tariffs identified in Proposition 7.
+Intuitively, when the home country has a positive import tariff, it has an enhanced incentive to use an export tariff, since the resulting expansion in the foreign country's export value then generates import tariff revenue for the home country.
+Bagwell and Staiger (2012b) show generally that the Nash import and export tariffs are both positive in the Cournot delocation model and interpret their finding in terms of this complementary relationship.
 Our numerical example confirms the possibility of a similar effect in the Melitz-Ottaviano model.